stevethedev/github-user-search/README.md

 ### Optimization Decisions

-1. This project does some pre-loading of user data to reduce some apparent-lag when navigating user-content.
+1. This project previously did some pre-loading of user data to reduce some lag when navigating content.
+This has been pulled out because GitHub registers it as abuse.

 ## Security Note